NearlyUnique/go-from-scratch/story.md

 # 5: types

 Create type blog

 - type (struct)
 - literal
+- slices
 - var x Type
 - pass blog to download
 - range expression

 bug: missing `:=` before range
 bug: index,value (`int` is not a `blog`)
 - blogList func
 - trailing comma in multi line literals
 - Blank identifier: If we want to ignore index

-# methods
-Receivers, like python: syntatic sugar
-Function in struct

-# 6: ish
+# 6: methods_and_interface

-Interfaces
+Receivers, like python: syntactic sugar first arg is receiver. not name should be short and never `this` or `self` Function attached to struct

+- add receiver `(b blog)` to download
+- interface `downloader`
+- demonstrate interface mismatch `blog does not implement downloader (wrong type for download method)`

-Change the bloglist to a blog collector interface slice Create a new collector
+Create a new downloader

+- pizzaDownloader

 But implement wrong arguments
 Fix args

+# 7: select_and_timeout

 Read just one
 Bring in the random to affect the timeout